onflow/flow-go/pkg/language/docs/language.md

     pub var height: Int

     // Declare a synthetic field named `area`,
-    // which computes the area based on the width and height
+    // which computes the area based on the `width` and `height` fields
     //
     pub synthetic area: Int {
         get {